Roman Catholic Archdiocese of Bombay: Controversy

 In April 2012, at several police stations around the city complaints were filed by Catholic social activists against the atheist activist Sanal Edamaruku under section 295 of the Indian Penal Code, which states that persons can be arrested and charged on the allegations of hurting the religious sentiments of a particular community.
-Edamaruku had previously made derogatory statements regarding the pope, the Catholic Church, and priests, besides claiming to have exposed the "miracle" of the dripping Jesus in Mumba.
+Edamaruku had previously made derogatory statements regarding the pope, the Catholic Church, and priests, besides claiming to have exposed the "miracle" of the dripping Jesus in Mumbai.
 He confronted Church leaders on a live TV channel a month earlier, and also suggested that he would be arrested any moment.
 In early July 2012, this was borne out when police arrived at his house with the intent to arrest him.

-In a statement, the Auxiliary Bishop of Bambay said: "The Church is always cautious in attributing supernatural causes to out-of-the-ordinary phenomena.
+In a statement, the Auxiliary Bishop of Bombay said: "The Church is always cautious in attributing supernatural causes to out-of-the-ordinary phenomena.
 Whenever possible, it always tries to find 'scientific' explanations for similar events.
 It does not pay great attention to things like this, although it accepts the possibility that God can intervene in human life in 'extraordinary' ways: what we call 'miracles'."